 23.1.
 Medical Insurance.

-A. The City will continue to provide comprehensive hospitalization, surgical, major medical, and additional physicians' service coverage with the Member paying fifteen percent (15%) of the premium costs through bi-monthly payroll deductions, unless the member participates in the wellness plan as described below.
-City paying all of the monthly premium for single and family coverage, except for the member contributions set forth below:
+A. The City will continue to provide comprehensive hospitalization, surgical, major medical, and additional physicians' service coverage with the City paying all of the monthly premium for single and family coverage, except for the member contributions set forth below: